-In the case of resonant atom-field coupling, cf. Fig. 5(c)-(f) (with $\Omega_A = \omega{(5,0),2}$ ), we see that again for spontaneous emission with Gaussian switching one subfield may suffice in the long interaction time regime.
-Now, however, for vacuum excitation in Fig. 5(c) and 5(d) the error does not converge to zero with the one resonant subfield and may not even diminish when considering the nearresonant subfields (there emerges a unique interaction time where the error may assume a minimum).
+In the case of resonant atom-field coupling, cf. Fig. 5 (c)-(f) (with $\Omega_A = \omega{(5,0),2}$), we see that again for spontaneous emission with Gaussian switching one subfield may suffice in the long interaction time regime.
+Now, however, for vacuum excitation in Fig. 5 (c)-(d) the error does not converge to zero with the one resonant subfield and may not even diminish when considering the near-resonant subfields (there emerges a unique interaction time where the error may assume a minimum).
 This can be understood from the exponential factor in Eq.
 (47).
+Therefore, the subfield truncation will generally be better for spontaneous emission than for excitation processes.
+For small interaction times the impact of the resonant term is com-

-Figure 6.
+Figure 5.
 Relative difference, Eq.
-(48), between full and subfield-truncated (indexed by the set N) transition probabilities as a function of interaction time $\Omega T$ for a two-level atom in a cylindrical cavity with $R/\sigma=10^4$ , $L/R=10^2$ , corresponding to a typical optical resonator.
-The error for spontaneous emission is given by $\delta{N,(-)}$ and for vacuum excitation by $\delta{N,(+)}$ .
+(48), between full and subfield-truncated (indexed by the set N) transition probabilities as a function of interaction time $\Omega_A T$ for a two-level atom in a cylindrical cavity with $R/\sigma = 20$, $L/R = 10^5$, corresponding to a typical waveguide.
+The error for spontaneous emission is given by $\delta{N,(-)}$ and for vacuum excitation by $\delta{N,(+)}$.
 The left column shows Gaussian switching, the right top-hat switching.
-In (a-b): Atom is strongly off-resonant with all subfields $(\Omega{\rm A}=6\cdot 10^{12}s^{-1}\ll \min{\pmb{j}}\omega{\pmb{j}})$ ; spontaneous emission and vacuum excitation coincide.
-In (c-f): Atom is resonant with the 40-th subfield $(\Omega{\rm A}=\omega{(40,0),1000})$ .
+In (a-b): Atom is strongly off-resonant with all subfields $(\Omega_A = 6 \cdot 10^{12} \text{s}^{-1} \ll \min_j \omega_j)$; spontaneous emission and vacuum excitation coincide.
+In (c-f): Atom is resonant with the 5-th subfield ($\Omega_A = \omega{(5,0),2}$).
 The (most-)resonant subfields are indicated.
 An arrow shows the direction of increasing number of subfields from the resonant one.

-Therefore, the subfield truncation is generally better for spontaneous emission than for excitation processes.
-For small interaction times the impact of the resonant term is comparatively small leading to an increase of the number of subfields needed.
+paratively small leading to an increase of the number of subfields needed.
 As before, with sudden switching it is not possible to just choose the one resonant subfield to arrive at a reasonable approximation.

-Studying now the optical resonator ( $\sigma \ll R < L$ ), we see first of all that, in order to achieve the same error as for the waveguide, we need significantly more subfields.
-This is, as noted in the previous section (cf. Fig. (4)), related to the ratio of $R/\sigma$ having increased.
+Studying now the optical resonator ($\sigma \ll R < L$), we see first of all that, in order to achieve the same error as for the waveguide, we need significantly more subfields.
+This is, as noted in the previous section (cf. Fig. (4)), related to the ratio of R/σ having increased.
 One can observe that the error has a minimum for the case of spontaneous emission.
-This is due to the fact that the larger the ratio $R/\sigma$ , the more the maximum subfield looses its unique status as term which predominantly influences the transition probability.
-Secondly, even for off-resonant Gaussian switching the single-subfield approximation may no longer be viable for long interaction times.
-The same holds for resonant Gaussian interactions; and only a sufficient number of subfields result in a diminishing truncation error.
-For sudden switching, again, we observe a generally oscillating error that does not reduce in time, both resonant and off-resonant.
+This is due to the fact that the larger the ratio R/σ , the more the maximum subfield looses its unique status as term which predominantly influences the transition probability.
+Secondly, even for off-resonant Gaus-